-I have been wanting to take a hot air balloon tour for…forever!
-The ability to enjoy the bird’s-eye view of the Teotihuacan Pyramids was a dream come true.
+I have been wanting to take a hot air balloon tour for, forever!
+The ability to enjoy a bird’s-eye view of the Teotihuacan Pyramids was a dream come true.
 Trust me when I say, there is no better way to experience these ancient ruins than from the sky.

-I booked through Vuelos en Globo and would recommend them!
+My recommendation: I booked through Vuelos en Globo and they were wonderful!

-I received a 5:30am pick up from my hotel in Mexico City to the hot air balloon office near the pyramids.
-The drive took about 50 minutes, and I’m pretty sure I slept through it.
+I received a 5:30am pick up from my hotel in Mexico City.
+We drove about 50-minutes away to the hot air balloon office near the pyramids.
+Since it was so early, I’m pretty sure I slept through it.
 Upon arrival, I was offered coffee or tea while filling out some paperwork.
 Shortly after, we left the office site for the hot air balloon’s takeoff location.

-NOTE: If you do this tour in the wintertime, DRESS WARM!
-It is absolutely freezing before the sun rises.
+Pro Tip: If you go in the wintertime, dress warm!
+It’s absolutely freezing before the sun rises.

 After the crew inflated the hot air balloon, we began to rise into the air around 7:30am and our tour was one of the first balloons up in the sky.
 It was an absolute treat to have the skyline to ourselves!